 In Palmyra, Obadiah Dogberry (a pseuodnym adopted by Abner Cole, 1783–1835) published The Reflector, a regional freethought newspaper, from September 1829 to March 1831.
 Dogberry produced his paper in the shop of Palmyra printer Egbert B. Grandin.
 Grandin published the local newspaper, the Wayne Sentinel.
 (Palmyra is located in Wayne County.)
 At that time Grandin was also engaged in printing the first edition of self-styled prophet Joseph Smith’s Book of Mormon.
 It was an enormous project for a small printer.
 The book would contain thirty-seven "forms," each one a large sheet that could be cut and folded to become one signature in the finished book.
 Typesetting and printing began in September 1829 and continued through mid-March 1830.

 Dogberry rented Grandin’s shop on evenings and weekends.
-Alone there after hours, he could peruse the most recently printed "form" of the Book of Mormon and even appropriate Grandin’s set type to reprint long passages in The Reflector.
+Alone there after hours, he could peruse the most recently printed pages of the Book of Mormon and even appropriate Grandin’s set type to reprint long passages in The Reflector.
 Dogberry issued the earliest published criticism of the Book of Mormon (or as he called it, "Jo.
 Smith’s Gold Bible"), quoting from the new "scripture" at length without permission.

 In the Reflector of January 2, 1830, Dogberry published his first Book of Mormon excerpt: First Nephi 1:1–2:3.
 First Nephi 2:4–15 followed on January 13.
 An “extra” issue on January 22 presented an unauthorized “Extract from the Book of Alma, Chapter XX.”
 Along the way, Dogberry generated some 16,000 words of commentary challenging Book of Mormon claims at length and engaging in pointed satire.
 For samples see here and here.
 Despite its heated rhetoric—in one editorial, Dogberry called Smith a “spindle shanked ignoramus” and called the Book of Mormon “one of the most ridiculous impostures, ever promulgated”—many of Dogberry’s objections to the Book of Mormon are upheld by secular critics today.